Machine Learning-based quadratic closures for non-intrusive Reduced Order Models

 We refer the reader to \cite{peherstorfer2016quadratic} for the extended least squares derivation.

-It is worth remarking that this approach allows to find a \emph{unique} tensor $C$.
-As we will see in the numerical results, the fact that $C$ is not parameter-dependent may lead to inaccurate test approximations, especially when the training manifold (used to solve \cref{eq:min-ls}) does not reflect the real complexity of the high-fidelity model.
-Moreover, we specify the fact that in all the expressions we delete the space dependency.
-This is because tensor $C$ is not continuous in space, and it can only be evaluated in the original mesh points.
+It is worth remarking that this approach allows to find a \emph{unique} tensor \RALL{$\boldsymbol C$}.
+As we will see in the numerical results, the fact that \RALL{$\boldsymbol C$} is not parameter-dependent may lead to inaccurate test approximations, especially when the training manifold (used to solve \cref{eq:min-ls}) does not reflect the real complexity of the high-fidelity model.